micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

     ...
 ```
-PyDevice detects properties of type `astropy.units.Quantity` and automatically converts them to properties of the name `Exposure-ms`, etc. in Micro-Manager.
+PyDevice detects properties of type `astropy.units.Quantity` and automatically postfixes the unit in Micro-Manager (e. g., `Exposure-ms`).
 Currently, the following units are recognized: s, ms, us, ns, m, cm, mm, um, nm, A, mA, uA, V, mV, uV, Hz, kHz, MHz, GHz.
-The benefit of using this approach is that the user can specify the exposure time in the units they prefer (e.g. `camera.exposure = 1 * u.s`), with astropy taking care of the unit conversion.
+One of the benefit of using this approach is that the user can specify the exposure time in the units they prefer (e.g. `camera.exposure = 1 * u.s`), with astropy taking care of the unit conversion.

 ### Enum types
 PyDevice supports properties with Enum types.
 For example, the following code defines a property `color` with an Enum type: